oroinc/documentation/cookbook/how_to_add_an_extension_to_oro_marketplace.rst

 For paid extensions the following information must be specified.

-**Extension Name** – Name of the extension as it will appear in Oro Marketplace.
+**Extension Name** – Name of the extension as it will appear in the Marketplace.

 **Web URL** – the user will be navigated to this URL when he clicks Get Extension button on the application view in the Marketplace.
 Usually this is an extension page on publisher’s website.